 2. The Black Cauldron

-Fill a big pot full of sand and mix in small prizes and money.
+Fill a big pot full of sand and mix in small prizes and pennies and nickles.
 See how many each kid can find in 10 seconds.
+Get prizes from a Dollar Store or use trinkets from around your home.

 RELATED ARTICLE: Non-Scary Halloween Costumes